BSalita/Woundify/README.md

 | LISTEN | Record audio and push utterance onto stack.
 | LOOP | Loop back to first command and continue execution.
 | PAUSE | Pause for seconds specified in argument (or uses default).
+| PARSE | Pops stack and sends audio/text to parse service.
+The response is pushed onto the stack.
 | PERSONALITY | Pops stack and sends audio/text to personality characteristics service.
 The response is pushed onto the stack.
 | PRONOUNCE | Convert text at top of stack into spelled pronounciations.
 | QUIT | Quit program.
 Same as END.